Truls Möregårdh

-Truls Carl Eric Möregårdh (/sv/; born 16 February 2002) is a Swedish professional table tennis player.
+Truls Carl Eric Möregårdh (/sv/; born 16 February 2002) is a Swedish professional table tennis player with Hovmantorp GoIF as his youth team.
 He took silver in the men's singles event at the 2024 Summer Olympics, as well as at the 2021 World Table Tennis Championships.
 In 2018, he took bronze with the Swedish team at the World Team Table Tennis Championships.
-In 2025, Möregårdh became the first European to win a WTT Grand Smash singles title.
+In 2025, Möregårdh became the first non-Chinese player to win a WTT Grand Smash singles title.
+In March 2026, he achieved a career-high ranking of world No. 2 in singles by ITTF/WTT.

 Playing style and equipment

 Möregårdh is right-handed and uses the European shakehand style to hold his racket.
-He has drawn comparisons to the Swedish great Jan-Ove Waldner for his extensive use of backhand blocking and backhand punching.
+He has drawn comparisons to the Swedish legend Jan-Ove Waldner for his extensive use of backhand blocking and backhand punching.
 He also regularly employs a number of unconventional techniques, such as the chop block, which contribute to his creative playing style.

 Möregårdh is notable for being one of the first elite players to use a table tennis racket with the Stiga Cybershape blade, which has a hexagonal shape as opposed to the more common oval shape.
 As a Stiga-sponsored athlete, he uses the Stiga Cybershape Carbon CWT Truls Edition blade and the Stiga Helix Platinum XH rubber on both sides.